stephenfin/pyblehci/README.rst

 Supported Devices
 -----------------

+The library should support any TI single-mode BLE device that uses the HostTestRelease firmware.
+The below devices are those that have been tested

 - TI CC2540DK-MINI Development Kit USB Dongle
-The library should support any TI single-mode BLE device that uses the HostTestRelease firmware.
-Tested devices:

 Installation
 ------------